JorjaFox/library/content/posts/recaps/csi/bodies-in-motion.md

 ## Quotes

-**Sidle:** You know, Metcalf, just because somebody lives in a trailer park doesn't mean they're a meth cook.
+**Sara:** You know, Metcalf, just because somebody lives in a trailer park doesn't mean they're a meth cook.

 - - -

-**Sidle:** You know Greg, technically that makes you a cannibal.
+**Sara:** You know Greg, technically that makes you a cannibal.
 Grissom would be so proud.
-**Sanders:** Grissom would probably taste it on purpose.
+**Greg:** Grissom would probably taste it on purpose.